Being Legal in the Czech Republic

 As with permanent residency, Citizenship application requires a language abilities test and a knowledge test of Czech life and institutions.
 There is a list of exemptions detailing who does not need to take these exams in the links at the bottom of this page.

-Citizenship gives you all rights and freedoms including the ability to vote in national elections.
+Citizenship gives you all rights and freedoms including the ability to vote in all elections.

 Links for Further Reading